 If your assignment is indefinite, you must include in your income any amounts you receive from your employer for living expenses, even if they are called travel allowances and you account to your employer for them.
 You may be able to deduct the cost of relocating to your new tax home as a moving expense.
-See Publication 521, Moving Expenses, for more information.
+See Publication 521 for more information.

 Exception for federal crime investigations or prosecutions.
-If you are a federal employee participating in a federal crime investigation or prosecution, you are not subject to the one-year rule for deducting temporary travel expenses.
-This means you may be able to deduct travel expenses even if you are away from your tax home for more than one vear.
+If you are a federal employee participating in a federal crime investigation or prosecution, you are not subject to the one-year rule.
+This means you may be able to deduct travel expenses even if you are away from your tax home for more than one year.